noDev123/endfield-tracker-api-v2/README.md

 - **API**: The API link is [here](https://nodev123.github.io/endfield-tracker-api-v2/stats.json).
 The API is in JSON Format.

--**Discord**: I do not have a Discord server for this project.
+- **Discord**: I do not have a Discord server for this project.
 However you can join [Goyfield's Official Discord Server](https://discord.gg/zUMMBfUYsK).
 I'm there to help you.